-framework" of U.S.-China relations and other issues.3 The idea for an ongoing dialogue was suggested by PRC President Hu Jintao during a meeting with President Bush at the November 2004 Asia Pacific Economic Cooperation (APEC) meeting in Chile.
+On December 7, 2005, U.S. Deputy Secretary of State Robert Zoellick and PRC Vice Foreign Minister Dai Bingguo met in Washington D.C. to begin the Second U.S.-China Senior Dialogue meeting to discuss "the strategic and conceptual framework" of U.S.-China relations and other issues.5 The idea for an ongoing dialogue was suggested by PRC President Hu Jintao during a meeting with President Bush at the November 2004 Asia Pacific Economic Cooperation (APEC) meeting in Chile.
 Preparations were finalized during Secretary of State Condoleezza Rice's subsequent visit to China.
-The talks, which are planned to be held twice annually, represent the first time in the U.S.-PRC relationship that dialogue at this level of seniority has been held on a regular basis.
-They suggest, in the words of a U.S. official spokesman, an American recognition of "the role that China is playing in Asia, in global affairs, [and] as a member of the U.N.
-Security Council."4
+The talks, which are planned to be held twice annually (the next is scheduled for 2006), represent the first time in the U.S.-PRC relationship that dialogue at this level of seniority has been held on a regular basis.
+The talks suggest, in the words of a U.S. official spokesman, an American recognition of "the role that China is playing in Asia, in global affairs, [and] as a member of the U.N.
+Security Council."

-Along with the establishment of regular U.S.-China talks, a speech given by Deputy Secretary of State Zoellick on September 21, 2005, suggests there is an Administration effort underway to explore a new framework for U.S. diplomacy with China.
-Zoellick's speech appeared designed to strike a balance somewhere between the "open door/engagement" school of thought and the more dire security threat concerns regularly raised by Pentagon planners (as expressed in the latest Pentagon report, Military Power of the People's Republic of China, released on July 19, 2005).
+Along with the establishment of regular U.S.-China talks, a speech given by Deputy Secretary of State Zoellick on September 21, 2005, suggests there is an effort underway within the Administration to explore a new framework for U.S. diplomacy with China.
+Zoellick's speech appeared designed to strike a balance somewhere between the "open door/engagement" school of thought and the more dire security threat concerns regularly raised by Pentagon planners (as expressed in the latest Pentagon report, Military Power of the People's Republic of China, released on May 24, 2006).
 Zoellick's September 2005 speech emphasized the benefits of U.S.-China cooperation but focused on urging the PRC to become a "responsible stakeholder" - to not only reap the economic benefits of the global system but also to assume greater responsibilities in its global economic and political diplomacy.
-According to Zoellick, the United States is prepared to work cooperatively with a nondemocratic China even as U.S. officials seek to improve China's democratic prospects.
+According to Zoellick, the United States is prepared to work cooperatively with a non-democratic China even as U.S. officials seek to improve China's democratic prospects.